Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Introduction

-Unlike whole space or periodic domains, in bounded domains, there is a technical difficulty in getting the regularity given in \eqref{2} of the velocity field $\u(\cdot)$ appearing in \eqref{1}.
-It is mentioned in the paper \cite{KT2} that the major difficulty in working with bounded domains is that $\mathrm{P}_{\H}(|\u|^{r-1}\u)$ ($\mathrm{P}_{\H}:\L^2(\mathcal{O})\to\H$ is the Helmholtz-Hodge orthogonal projection) need not be zero on the boundary, and $\mathrm{P}_{\H}$ and $-\Delta$ are not necessarily commuting (see Example 2.19, \cite{JCR4}).
-Moreover, $\Delta\u\big|_{\partial\mathcal{O}}\neq 0$ in general and the term with pressure will not disappear (see \cite{KT2}), while taking inner product with $\Delta\u$ to the first equation in \eqref{1}.
+Unlike whole space or periodic domains, in bounded domains, there is a technical difficulty in obtaining the regularity given in \eqref{2} of the velocity field $\u(\cdot)$ appearing in \eqref{1} with the fording $\f\in\mathrm{L}^2(0,T;\H)$.
+It is mentioned in the paper \cite{KT2} that the major difficulty in working with bounded domains is that $\mathcal{P}(|\u|^{r-1}\u)$ ($\mathcal{P}:\L^2(\mathcal{O})\to\H$ is the Helmholtz-Hodge orthogonal projection) need not be zero on the boundary, and $\mathcal{P}$ and $-\Delta$ are not necessarily commuting (see Example 2.19, \cite{JCR4}).
+Moreover, $\Delta\u\cdot\n\big|_{\partial\mathcal{O}}\neq 0$ in general and the term with pressure will not disappear (see \cite{KT2}), while taking inner product with $\Delta\u$ to the first equation in \eqref{1}.
 Therefore, the equality

 may not be useful in the context of bounded domains.
-The authors in \cite{MRTZ} showed the existence and uniqueness of strong solutions to stochastic 3D tamed Navier-Stokes equations on bounded domains with Dirichlet boundary conditions.
-They also proved a small time large deviation principle for the solution.
-The author in \cite{BYo} proved the existence of a random attractor for the three-dimensional damped Navier-Stokes equations in bounded domains with additive noise by verifying the pullback flattening property.
-The existence of a random attractor ($r>3$, for any $\beta>0$) as well as the existence of a unique invariant measure ($3<r\leq 5$, for any $\beta>0$ and $\beta\geq\frac{1}{2}$ for $r=3$) for the stochastic 3D Navier-Stokes equations with damping driven by a multiplicative noise is established in the paper \cite{LHGH}.
-By using classical Faedo-Galerkin approximation and compactness method, the existence of martingale solutions for the stochastic 3D Navier-Stokes equations with nonlinear damping is obtained in \cite{LHGH1}.
-The works \cite{LHGH2,ZDRZ}, etc considered various stochastic problems related to the equations similar to stochastic CBF equations in bounded domains with Dirichlet boundary conditions.
-As far as strong solutions are concerned, some of these works proved regularity results in the space given in \eqref{2}, by using the estimate given in \eqref{3}, which may not hold true always.
+The authors in \cite{MRTZ} showed the existence and uniqueness of strong solutions to stochastic 3D tamed NSE on bounded domains with Dirichlet boundary conditions.
+They have proved a small time large deviation principle for the solution also.
+The author in \cite{BYo} proved the existence of a random attractor for the 3D damped NSE in bounded domains with additive noise by verifying the pullback flattening property.
+The existence of a random attractor ($r>3$, for any $\beta>0$) as well as the existence of a unique invariant measure ($3<r\leq 5$, for any $\beta>0$ and $\beta\geq\frac{1}{2}$ for $r=3$) for stochastic 3D NSE with damping driven by a multiplicative noise is established in the paper \cite{LHGH}.
+By using the classical Faedo-Galerkin approximation and compactness method, the existence of martingale solutions for stochastic 3D NSE with nonlinear damping is obtained in \cite{LHGH1}.
+The works \cite{ZDRZ,LHGH2}, etc. considered various stochastic problems related to the equations similar to stochastic CBF equations in bounded domains with Dirichlet boundary conditions.
+As far as the strong solutions are concerned, some of these works proved regularity results in the space given in \eqref{2} by using the estimate given in \eqref{3}, which may not hold true in general domains.
+The well-posedness and asymptotic behavior of the stochastic CBF equations on bounded domains under pure jump noise perturbations are studied in \cite{Mohan_2022}.